spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/export-import-cluster-profile.md

 3. Select the profile to export.
 Palette displays the profile details and profile stack.

-4. Click on the **Export Profile** button at the bottom of the details panel.
+4. Click **Export Profile** at the bottom of the details panel.
 Palette downloads the profile as a `.json` file.

 :::info
 During profile export, Palette masks sensitive pack values, which you must update after profile import.
 :::

 ## Import Cluster Profile

+Import the profile to one or more projects or tenants.

 1. Log in to [Palette](https://console.spectrocloud.com) as a tenant admin.